espressomd/espresso/doc/sphinx/particles.rst

-This command adds a single particle to the system with properties given as arguments, and it returns an instance of :class:`espressomd.particle_data.ParticleHandle`, which will be used to access properties of the newly created particle.
+This command adds a single particle to the system with properties given as arguments, and it returns an instance of :class:`~espressomd.particle_data.ParticleHandle`, which will be used to access properties of the newly created particle.
 The ``pos`` property is required, all other properties are optional.
-All available particle properties are members of :class:`espressomd.particle_data.ParticleHandle`.
+All available particle properties are members of :class:`~espressomd.particle_data.ParticleHandle`.

-Note that the instances of :class:`espressomd.particle_data.ParticleHandle` returned by :meth:`espressomd.particle_data.ParticleList.add` are handles for the live particles in the simulation, rather than offline copies.
+Note that the instances of :class:`~espressomd.particle_data.ParticleHandle` returned by :meth:`ParticleList.add() <espressomd.particle_data.ParticleList.add>` are handles for the live particles in the simulation, rather than offline copies.
 Changing their properties will affect the simulation.

 It is also possible to add several particles at once::